 I admired some of the freshest and most attractive seafood I've ever seen at the Kota Kinabalu night market.

-The best part about the market was that there were a series of stalls all serving a fabulous selection of the fresh catch marinated, grilled, and ready to be eaten.
+The best part about the market was that a series of stalls served a fabulous selection of the fresh catch marinated, grilled, and ready to be eaten.

 Mainland Malaysia and Kuala Lumpur also offer a fabulous selection of seafood cooked into exquisite dishes.